fritzone/obfy/README.md

 ##### The `REPEAT` - `UNTIL` construct

-Due to the complexity of the solution, the familiar `do` - `while` construct of the c++ language had to be altered a bit, since the `WHILE` "keyword" was already taken for the benefit of the `while` loop, so I borrowed the familiar to some repeat-until construct to achieve this goal.
+Due to the complexity of the solution, the familiar `do` - `while` construct of the C++ language had to be altered a bit, since the `WHILE` "keyword" was already taken for the benefit of the `while` loop, so I borrowed the `repeat` - `until` keywords to achieve this goal.

-This is the syntax of the `REPEAT` - `UNTIL` construct:
+This is the syntax of the `REPEAT`-`UNTIL` construct:

     REPEAT
     ....statements
     UNTIL( expression )

 This will execute the `statements` at least once, and then depending on the value of the `expression` either will continue the execution, or will stop and exit the loop.
 If the expression is `true` it will continue the execution from the beginning of the loop, if it is `false` it will stop the execution and exit the loop.

-Please note, this is contradictory to the `repeat` - `until` logic offered by the Pascal language (which chose to continue the looping on a `false` expression), and it is similar the way the c++ language (and other similar languages) resolves the `do` - `while` looping.
+Please note, this is contradictory to the `repeat` - `until` logic offered by the Pascal language (which chose to continue the looping on a `false` expression), and it is similar the way the C++ language (and other similar languages) resolves the `do` - `while` looping.

 And here is an example: